 The reason this topic deserves a blog all in itself is because with diabetes the stakes are arguably higher.
 Hypergylcaemia is a major risk factor for many health problems.
+This is true regardless of the type of diabetes you have.
 We also know in type 2 diabetes 90% of people suffering with the disease do so because they are overweight and/or inactive.
 This leads to an accumulation of fat around the pancreas, liver and cells of the body creating an insulin resistance.
 As a result, the body is unable to control blood glucose levels adequately resulting in hyperglycaemia.

 Obesity is a major risk factor for multiple diseases and health conditions.
 Throw diabetes and hyperglycaemia into the equation and suddenly that initial risk is multiplied greatly.
 Therefore, it is really important to help people with diabetes control their blood glucose levels (both type 1 and type 2).